-While travelling, there are few things better than popping on the headphones and listening to a little music as you peer through the windows of the train/ plane/ car etc. Growing up in the north of England meant that I had a lot of exposure to plenty of different music from early on – from live bands in Sheffield (I’ve seen everything from The Beach Boys to Limp Bizkit in the mighty city of steel!) to incredible clubs in Manchester.
-Of course England is well known the world over for its musical output, from genres as diverse as Punk, Britrock and Madchester to the lesser known, but hugely influential Industrial music that boomed in Sheffield in the late 70’s and early 80’s.
-Here is a little history on some of my favourite musical styles from all around the country – sorted by city.
-Enjoy.
+While travelling, there are few things better than popping on the headphones and listening to a little music as you peer through the windows of the train/ plane/ car etc. Growing up in the north of England exposed me to countless different genres and bands from early on – from live bands in Sheffield to underground clubs in Manchester.
+Of course England is known the world over for its musical output, from genres as diverse as Punk, Britrock and Madchester to the lesser known, but hugely influential Industrial music that boomed in Sheffield in the late 70’s and early 80’s.

 During the 70’s and 80’s Hip Hop was getting huge and beginning to settle on English shores and Bristol was one of its earliest adopters.
-At first the city was giving birth to DJ’s and producers who attempted to put their own spin on Hip Hop – the core of which was made up of a sound system known as the Wild Bunch from St.Paul’s, Bristol.
+At first the city gave rise to DJ’s and producers who attempted to put their own spin on the Hip Hop genre, the core of which was made up of a sound system known as the Wild Bunch from St.Paul’s, Bristol.
 They played with music from all genres including hip hop, Punk and Reggae until in the late 80’s, 3 out of the group went on to form the hugely successful Massive Attack, while the incredible Tricky continued as a solo artist and collaborator of Massive Attack.
 Together, they popularised a genre of music, which was to become known as Trip Hop.
-The 90’s quickly came and with it more and more bands subscribing to the Trip Hop sound, one of the most renowned of which were Portishead – named after the small coastal town just a few miles from Bristol while bands like the Sneaker Pimps lent the genre a poppier aesthetic – and later morphing into IAMX which went dark and rather epic with some beautiful cabaret elements.
-Bristol isn’t one of the largest cities in England but it has a vibrant nightlife – to sample it, check out the Harbourside bars, Gloucester Road, which has a couple of live venues and the clubs in the city centre ….which can be colourful to say the least.
+The 90’s quickly came and with it more and more bands subscribing to the Trip Hop sound, one of the most renowned of which were Portishead – named after the small coastal town just a few miles from Bristol while bands like the Sneaker Pimps lent the genre a poppier aesthetic – and later morphed into IAMX which went dark and epic with beautiful but sombre cabaret elements.
+Bristol has a vibrant nightlife, check out the Harbourside bars, Gloucester Road, which has a couple of live venues, snd the clubs in the city centre/

 If you fancy getting away from the musical centres of England, then head to the coast and perhaps explore the little town of Portishead.